gs-iiitb/FFT-using-POSIT/README.md

 3) double precision code

-1) For single precision code I am attaching the whole file included with the code and the results drawn from the same with test1.txt and the folder name containing the whole code is "fft_single".
+1. For single precision code I am attaching the whole file included with the code and the results drawn from the same with test1.txt and the folder name containing the whole code is "fft_single".

-2)In the second case I have done some possible tweeks to improve the logerr got from the previous case.The whole folder conatining the codes and results can be founds with the name "fft_refsingle" and the result with name "test_f2d.txt"
+2.In the second case I have done some possible tweeks to improve the logerr got from the previous case.The whole folder conatining the codes and results can be founds with the name "fft_refsingle" and the result with name "test_f2d.txt"

-3) This is the double precision original source code with the folder name as "fftd" containing the source code and the results with the name "test1.txt"
+3.This is the double precision original source code with the folder name as "fftd" containing the source code and the results with the name "test1.txt"